peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * `EInteger Xor​(EInteger other)`<br>
  Does an exclusive OR (XOR) operation between this arbitrary-precision integer and another one.
+* `EInteger XorNot​(EInteger second)`<br>
+ Does an XOR NOT operation (or equivalence operation, EQV operation, or exclusive-OR NOT operation) between this arbitrary-precision integer and another one.

 ## Method Details